MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/deploy-analysis-services-projects-ssdt.md

 ---
 title: "Deploy Analysis Services Projects | Microsoft Docs"
-description: Learn to deploy the project to a development server in order to create the Analysis Services database defined by the project. ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services
+description: Learn to deploy a project to a development server in order to create the Analysis Services database defined by the project. ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services